 Although amygdalin gets most of the attention in apricot seeds, there is another unique compound in these seeds that has been connected to a reduced risk of heart disease.
 Pangamic acid is not found in many foods, but it is closely associated with reducing strain on the cardiovascular system, particularly in terms of ischemic heart disease.
 Some studies have also found that regular consumption of small amounts of apricot seeds is able to lower blood pressure, which can lower your risk of atherosclerosis, heart attacks and strokes.

 Amygdalin can increase the ability of a patient’s white blood cells to attack harmful cells.
 One theory of amygdalin’s effects suggests that transformation of normal cells into dangerous cells that can cause disease is normally prevented by beneficial enzymes produced within the pancreas.
 So “vitamin B17” may help increase the production of pancreatic enzymes that destroy harmful properties within the body.

 A good amount of anecdotal evidence links apricot seeds to improved respiratory health, as they can cut through mucus and phlegm deposition in the respiratory tracts.
 The active ingredients in these seeds act as an expectorant and will also make the body less sensitive to allergens, which can reduce the severity of asthma attacks and inflammation in the throat.

 There is a decent amount of dietary fiber in apricot seeds, which means that this tasty snack (either sweet or bitter varieties) can help improve digestive function.
 Dietary fiber is able to stimulate peristaltic motion in the gut, making bowel movement more regular, and reduce symptoms of constipation, bloating, cramping and diarrhea.
 This dietary fiber can also improve nutrient uptake efficiency in the gut.

 These seeds have a notable amount of protein, which is an essential part of your daily diet.
-A half-cup of these seeds contains roughly 25% of the necessary protein per day for women, and roughly 20% of the required amount for women.
+A half-cup of these seeds contains roughly 25% of the necessary protein per day.
 This can increase muscle growth and general repair around the body, as protein is necessary to create all new cells and tissues in the body.